example42/example42.github.io/_posts/2021-02-11-hiera-merge-behavior.md

     packages:
       - xtrabackup

-The returned result for a packages keky, using `unique` merge strategy will return the following values:
+The returned result for a packages key, using `unique` merge strategy will return the following values:

     packages:
       - vim-enhanced
       - curl
       - xtrabackup

-Visualizazion:
+Visualization:

 | Result               | mysql                | common             |
 |--------              |-------               |--------            |